How to Install and Enable EPEL Repo on Rocky Linux and Alma Linux 9 (Step-by-Step)

 Verify EPEL and EPEL Next Installation

-Once the EPEL repository is successfully intergrated into our Rocky Linux system, we should validate that it is set up as expected.
+Once the EPEL repository is successfully integrated into your Rocky Linux or Alma Linux system, validate that it is set up correctly.
 This ensures the repository has been correctly configured and ready for use.
 To achieve this, the dnf repolist command serves as an efficient tool.

 Execute the following command: